craftercms/docs/source/system-administrators/deployer/processors-guide.rst

 Groovy Script Processor
 ^^^^^^^^^^^^^^^^^^^^^^^

-A site-specific custom Groovy processor that can process published content.
+A custom Groovy processor that can process published content.

 **Properties**